 Prozac for the soul.
 That’s what I called the chapter about the Richtersveld in my book A Walk in the Park.
-Four or five visits later, nothing has changed; it’s still a place to rest and reconnect with your soul.
+Five visits later, it’s still a place to rest and reconnect with your soul.
 Tag along as we visit Gannakouriep camp for the first time, a place to find ‘nothing’ and love it.

 Some people get high on life by bar-hopping in the Big City.
 We get high on the great outdoors, being on a back road far from civilisation and steeped in nature.
 If that’s your thing, the Ai/Ais-Richtersveld is like a quadruple shot of gin to an alcoholic – easy to get drunk and hooked on.
 Hard not to crave another ‘hit’.